-Section .
-Chapter 223 of the City Code, Article VII, Miscellaneous Provisions, §223-67, entitled "Referral of Proposals to Dutchess County Planning Department" is hereby amended as follows:
+Section 25.
+Chapter 223 of the Code of the City of Beacon, Article VII, Miscellaneous Provisions, Section 67, entitled "Referral of Proposals to Dutchess County Planning Department" is hereby amended as follows:

 § 223-67 Referral of proposals to Dutchess County Planning Department.